njoy/njoy.github.io/Projects.md

 layout: page
 title: NJOY Projects
 ---
-NJOY21 is made up of many smaller projects.
-These projects each solve some problem or implement some bit of code.
-Here are the various projects that make up NJOY21:
+NJOY21 is made up of many smaller components.
+These components each solve some problem or implement some bit of code.
+Here are the various components that make up NJOY21:
 <ul>
 {% for project in site.data.projects.Projects %}
   <li>